 For months, he published his work to an audience of (basically) zero; nobody was enjoying the fruits of his writing labor.
-Dickie turned his sights to Twitter and made a pact to himself that every day for 30 days, he’d share his musings on the channel.
-If after 30 days Twitter didn’t take off, he knew writing wouldn’t be for him.
+Dickie turned his sights to Twitter and made a pact to himself that every day for 30 days, he'd share an article or his musings on the channel.
+If after 30 days Twitter didn't take off, he knew writing wouldn't be for him.

 As any good origin story goes, it worked.
 Tweets went viral, newsletter subscribership grew 10x overnight, and Dickie quickly learned just how powerful it is to be consistent.
 But with consistency, you need accountability, which is when he opened up Ship 30 for 30's first unofficial cohort to a community Slack group.
 For $50, you could start the 30-day challenge.
 You got your money back if you completed it.
 From there, the challenge became a more formal course and the cohorts scaled from there.